benoitdavidfr/inspireinoai/README.md

 ## The basic ideas

 This reflexion is based on the following ideas:
-  * Data are managed in web applications and one shouldn't ask the user to write metadata, to publish them in a catalog and organize the links with discovery/view/download services.
+  * Data are managed in web applications and we shouldn't ask the user to write metadata, to publish them in a catalog and organize the links with discovery/view/download services.
     The web application (that I will call **thematic application**) that manages the data should also manage all the needed information and expose it on the web.